AMAPAD/WolfLease/README.md

 ## New Case Studies

-### 1. The Student Housing Search

-Shubham, a first-year university student, is looking for off-campus housing for the upcoming semester. he uses Wolflease 2.0 to streamline her search:

-- Using the **Comprehensive Flat Finder**, Sarah quickly browses through available subleases near him university.
-- The **Smart Filtering** feature allows him to narrow down options based on her budget and desired move-in date.
-- Sarah uses the **Roommate Match** function to find potential roommates with similar study habits and lifestyle preferences.
-- Before making a decision, Shubham consults the **Know Your Rights** page to understand his responsibilities as a tenant.

-**Potential Outcome:** Shubham could find suitable housing and compatible roommates more efficiently, reducing the stress of her housing search.

 ### 1. Sarah, a young professional moving to a new city, is looking for the perfect roommate.
 She uses Wolflease 2.0 to leverage the power of LLMs in finding compatible roommates through the Profile Matching section:

 - Using the Roommate Match feature, Sarah creates a detailed profile, including her preferences for living arrangements, lifestyle, and budget.